Was Hitler Closer to Nuclear Weapons Than We Thought?

 That is the basic story, and it hasn't changed since the war.
 Until recently, that is.
 Simply repeating these stories makes you appear to be on the fringe, a nut, but you must understand the theories to discount them - and see if there indeed is any grain of truth to them.
 And, in this field, there are lots of such grains that taken together are fascinating, but do not add up to much..

-Researchers are still trying to piece everything together, but the picture is becoming clearer and a bit more elaborate than the common sketchy (and satisfying) tale of Nazi bungling failure.
+Researchers are still trying to piece everything together, but the picture is becoming clearer and a bit more elaborate than the common sketchy (and satisfying) tale of bungling failure.
 This is a story of a shadowy program which still isn't completely understood, led by that even shadowier figure, Dr. Hans Kammler.

 This is a story of a major war criminal who got away.
 General Dr Ing.
-Hans (Heinz) Friedrich Karl Franz Kammler was one of the chief architects of Nazi 'special projects.'
+Hans (Heinz) Friedrich Karl Franz Kammler was one of the chief architects of German 'special projects.'
 He was in charge of the ballistic missile and jet aircraft programs.
 More chillingly, he was in charge of the concentration camps.
 The infamous gas chambers and crematoria at the camps were as much his doing as anybody's.
 He was in charge of designing and building the camps across Europe.
-Many Nazis gained notoriety after the war when their crimes were exposed, but Kammler remains largely unknown to this day.
+Many Germans gained notoriety after the war when their crimes were exposed, but Kammler remains largely unknown to this day.
 And, from some perspectives, Kammler was the biggest fish of them all.
 Had he been brought to trial, he almost certainly would have received the death sentence at the first Nuremberg tribunal, and it would have been carried out.

 |Underground facilities under Hans Kammler's jurisdiction, constructing the He 162 Salamander jet fighter|